Fanisting/stable-roommate-field-exp/README.md

 # Usage

-Store the survey data in `class` folder, and the output can be seen at `outcomes` folder.
+Store the survey data in `class` folder, and the output can be seen at root folder with names like "三年二班_匹配.csv".

 Run `use.py` to get the matching results.